NUCLEAR-BOMB/option/docs/markdown/builtin_traits.md

 ## Reflectable types

-Stores level value in one of the members with higher `max_level`.

 Uses `boost.pfr` functions to search for maximum `max_level` value and correspondingly use that member.
 The type is considered "reflectable" only if `::boost::pfr::is_implicitly_reflectable_v<T, opt::option_tag>`, where `opt::option_tag` is a special tag.